 Swamp Tour Jean Lafitte

 In New Orleans, it only takes about 30 minutes to get into a swamp.
 The Jean Lafitte National Park and reserve is the biggest.
 They do great work to preserve the various sections from environmental and human deterioration.
-Several tour companies offer to guide you through the bayou, teach you about the habitat and can get you up close and personal with an alligator.
+Several tour companies offer to guide you through the bayou.
+They teach you about the habitat.
+They can also get you up close and personal with an alligator.
 I booked with Jean Lafitte Swamp Tour, and they were knowledgeable and respectful of the environment.

 Chalmette Battlefield and Cemetery Historic Site